marvensherif/ID_Detection_Line_Extraction/idDetection_DeepLearning_Approach/README.md

 5. `weights/model2`: Contains the YOLO model weights fro line extraction.
 6. `requirements.txt`: List of dependencies.
 7. `Dockerfile`: to build docker image.
+8. `ref`: to used as refernece imagefor flipping,and rotating the detected id card.
+9. `ref2`:  to used as refernece imagefor flipping,and rotating the detected id card.

 ## Setup Instructions
 1. cd idDetection_DeepLearning_Approach